-With the extended drought, water is in short supply.
+With the extended drought, water for landscapes is restricted.
 Responsible water management necessitates that the homeowner gain a keen understanding of the factors affecting water efficiency to lessen the impact of future droughts on our landscape and lifestyle.
 For residential customers, it requires a better understanding of our water use, our indoor water needs and landscape water needs: applying the right amount of water at the right time, based on the plants water needs is required.
 But estimating plant water needs is not easy – there are many variables to consider, such as the plant species, plant size, type of soil and climate.
 With the costs of water increasing, along with drought restrictions and penalties for water usage above allocations assigned by the water agencies, responsible irrigation management to use water efficiently is now worth an investment of time.
 Unfortunately, many landscapes were not designed with water efficiency in mind.
 Grass has typically been used to quickly cover large landscaped areas, but it takes lots of water and maintenance.

 To make the most of the water supplies we have and the annual rainfall we do get, we need to re-prioritize where to put the water, and understand the amount of water plants need in the climate we live in (mountains, valleys, coastal areas or desert).
 Climate data includes the amount of rain, humidity, solar exposure etc. The image below explains how the plants water requirements change with the climate.